 Time bathroom trips at regular intervals in the beginning

 When you start with the process, take your child to the toilet every 15 minutes, and gradually increase the time.
-Have him sit and ask him to pee.
+Have him sit and encourage him to pee.
 He may have a hard time understanding and not to be doing it for the first time but keep trying.
 Eventually, he will get it.

 If your child successfully pee in the toilet then bring him again in another 15 minutes and so on.

-If he doesn’t for the first time, you should try taking him to the potty or toilet after 5 minutes again and then set a timer.
+If he doesn’t wee for the first time, you should try taking him to the potty or toilet after 5 minutes again and then set a timer.

 Gradually increase the time to 20 to 30 minutes and then an hour during the first few days of potty training.

 Stay consistent with this and keep doing this method for 4 to 5 days in the beginning.
 Once you are confident that he understood this concept, stretch the pee time to 2 hours.

-Mind you, you may have to remind him to go pee and take him along for the next couple of months.
+Mind you, you may have to remind your child to go pee every time and take him along for the next couple of months.

 Sometimes you stop reminding and think he would tell you, in that case, accidents are very likely.

 Always teach him to sit first and then have him learn how to pee while standing.
 If you would not teach him to sit and pee, there is less chance of him pooping in the toilet.
 Also, make sure he points his penis down while sitting on the toilet seat.

 Learning to poop may take time and sometimes it is a hit or miss.
 Always encourage your boy to sit when using the toilet whether it’s pee or poop.
 Eventually, they will come around.